BDC Hamburger Icon

 4. High norms and high cohesiveness: This group has the greatest positive impact, is held to a high standard and works together to achieve its goals.

 To survive in a competitive business market, a small business must unlock the potential of its limited workforce.
-Mayo’s theories of management are the key to unlocking that potential.
-Here are a few benefits for small businesses.
+Mayo’s theory of management is the key to unlocking that potential.

-When employees feel empowered to voice concerns and frustrations, managers can address issues before they snowball into massive problems.
 Additionally, employees can typically identify production or customer issues before management encounters them.
 Therefore, a business can respond more quickly to sudden problems by opening a consistent communication channel between employees and management.
-Mayo’s management theories rely on this consistent communication channel.
+Mayo’s management theory relies on this consistent communication channel.

 An employee who is emotionally invested in a business will typically stick around longer than they would for a business with which they do not connect.
 This increase in employee retention will significantly reduce the amount of money a small business will need to invest in hiring efforts.